mbartcus/cv/_portfolio/chatbot.md

 # Application Insights

 To control the performance of the model in production we use Application Insights.
 This will permit us to answer the question of "how many customers used the application.
 It will give us availability and performance monitoring.
-Go to the Azure portal and create the application Insights as
+Go to the Azure portal and create the application Insights as in the figure below.

 {% include figure image_path="/assets/img_portfolio/chatbot/AppIns.png" alt="this is a placeholder image" caption="Figure 4: Application Insights." %}